 Food and beverage waste is problematic at weddings.
 This is especially true when it comes to plated meals!
 Plated food is always thrown out at the end of the evening.
 So, what are your options?
 Keep reading!

 A popular option for catered meals is a catered buffet.
-It’s often a budget friendly favorite.
-Look for a caterer who already has partnerships with local animal shelters or a food rescue program.
-If they don’t, and your clients want to ensure their food doesn’t go to waste, you could discuss compost options with the caterer or the venue.
+It’s often a budget-friendly favorite.
+Look for a caterer who already has partnerships with local animal shelters or food rescue programs.
+If they don’t, and your clients want to ensure their food doesn’t go to waste, you could discuss composting options with the caterer or the venue.